robbotNul/robbotNul/README.md

 - 👋 Hi, I’m @robbotNul
-- 👀 I’m interested in Science and Philosophy
 - 🌱 I’m currently learning programming
-- (hablo español)

 <!---
 robbotNul/robbotNul is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.